sackn/diffeq/README.md

 - Triple Integrals
 - Green's Theorem
 - Surface Integrals (includes Stokes and Divergence Theorem) A teacher from Lamar University also created an online resource for Calculus 3 (which again I did not contribute to) [Paul's Online Notes Calculus 3](https://tutorial.math.lamar.edu/Classes/CalcIII/CalcIII.aspx).
-For extra problems I also provided some solutions to "Multivarible Caclulus" by Don Shimamota.
+For extra problems I also provided some solutions to "Multivarible Caclulus" by Don Shimamota linked [Multivarible Calculus](https://open.umn.edu/opentextbooks/textbooks/780).

 **Differential Equations**

 The notable missing portions are:
 - Series Solutions for Differential Equations / Fourier Series
 - System of Differential Equations